expr-lang/expr/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/antonmedv/expr/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/antonmedv/expr/?branch=master)
 [![GoDoc](https://godoc.org/github.com/antonmedv/expr?status.svg)](https://godoc.org/github.com/antonmedv/expr)

-Expr is an engine that can evaluate expressions.
+**Expr** package provides an engine that can compile and evaluate expressions.
+An expression is a one-liner that returns a value (mostly, but not limited to, booleans).
+It is designed for simplicity, speed and safety.

 The purpose of the package is to allow users to use expressions inside configuration for more complex logic.
 It is a perfect candidate for the foundation of a _business rule engine_.